Kunchitiga: Jaladhi Bapparaya

-It is believed that the Kunchitigas were originally from North India and were forced to migrate south due to various circumstances in that region.
+It is believed that the Kunchitigas were originally from North India (Haryana) and were forced to migrate south due to various circumstances in that region.
 In most legends concerning this migration a Muslim ruler is involved, who is said to have coveted the chief's daughter, Unde Yattaraya.
 While fleeing the Muslim ruler, she was unable to cross an overflowing river (some accounts say Godavari, others say Tungabhadra) and was helped by a Kuruba Gowda called Jaldhi Bapparaya, who was one of the two divine foundlings (the other being Avinakamaraya).
 Jaldhi is said to have offered himself as a sacrifice to the river goddess to create an easy passage for the fleeing people.
 Unde Yattaraya is said to have given her daughter to marry Jaldhi Bapparaya's corpse, who was then revived by divine grace.
 Unde Yattaraya, Jaldi Bapparaya, and Avinakamaraya are ranked among the progenitors of the Kunchitigas.
 After crossing the river, the Kunchitigas settled in Vijaynagar first, before moving further south to Nandana Hosur in Chitradurga District, where they migrated to Sira, which is still considered to be their headquarters.